Copter is an advanced open-source autopilot system for multicopters, helicopters, and other rotor vehicles.

 No programming required: Use the desktop Mission Planner software to load the autopilot (with just one click) and set up Copter.
 The Mission Planner (and other compatible ground stations) deliver visual displays for vehicle state, settings and telemetry, including a point-and-click mission planning interface.

 Missions with hundreds of GPS waypoints: Just point and click waypoints in a Mission Planner, and Copter will fly itself to them.
-You automate entire missions, including camera control!
-The only distance limits are those of your vehicle power supply.
+You can automate entire missions, including camera control!
+The only endurance limits are those of your vehicle power supply.